algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### c.
 How will it work?

 Given that this is an exact clone of the 1980 Pac-Man, the gameplay mechanics will faithfully replicate the original experience.
-Players will navigate through a maze, controlling the iconic yellow character to consume pellets while avoiding colorful ghosts.
+Players will navigate through a maze, controlling the iconic yellow character to consume pellets while avoiding colourful ghosts.
 The controls will mimic the simplicity of the arcade joystick, ensuring an authentic feel for players.
 Here's a [link](https://www.nintendo.co.jp/clv/manuals/en/pdf/CLV-P-NABME.pdf) to the official instruction manual we'll be referring to.

 The graphics and audio will stay true to the retro charm, maintaining the pixelated aesthetic and classic sound effects that defined the original Pac-Man.
-The game will be designed to run smoothly on modern platforms while preserving the nostalgic elements that make Pac-Man a timeless favorite.
+The game will be designed to run smoothly on modern platforms while preserving the nostalgic elements that make Pac-Man a timeless favourite.

 ### d.
 What are the softwares/hardwares the game uses?